What Is ORP in Hydrogen Water?

 But the better question is:

-What dissolved hydrogen concentration was measured, and under what conditions?
+What dissolved hydrogen concentration was measured, when was it measured, and under what conditions?

-Very negative ORP should not be treated as a standalone proof of product quality, health value, or hydrogen concentration.
+Very negative ORP should not be treated as standalone proof of product quality, health value, or dissolved hydrogen concentration.

 For Holistix hydrogen water products, see the Holistix Hydrogen Water Collection.